Apollo 11 Cave

-The Apollo 11 Cave is an archeological site in the ǁKaras Region of south-western Namibia, approximately 250 km southwest of Keetmanshoop.
+The Apollo 11 Cave is an archeological site in the ǀAi-ǀAis/Richtersveld Transfrontier Park of south-western Namibia, approximately 250 km southwest of Keetmanshoop.
 The name given to the surrounding area and presumably the cave by the Nama people was "Goachanas".
-However, the cave was given its name by German archaeologist Wolfgang Erich Wendt in reference to Apollo 11's then recent return to Earth.
+However, the cave was given its name by German archaeologist Wolfgang Erich Wendt (1934-2015) in reference to Apollo 11's then-recent return to Earth.

 Overview

+The Apollo 11 rock shelter deposits were accumulated in a series of human "occupational pulses" over an interval of at least 40 millennia from ~71 ka to 29 ka ago, as confirmed by two independent sources.

-The cave contained some of the oldest pieces of mobile art ever discovered in southern Africa, associated with charcoal that was radiocarbon dated from 27,500 to 25,500 BP.
+The cave, which is more a rock overhang than a cave, once contained some of the oldest pieces of mobile art ever discovered in southern Africa and the oldest depictions of figurative art in Africa, carbon-14 dated to c.
+30,000 years BP.
 The art slabs found in this cave are referred to as the Apollo 11 Stones.
 In total, seven grey-brown quartzite slabs were excavated from the cave.
+These items are now housed at the National Museum of Namibia in Windhoek.

+The most famous of the stones depicts a drawing of a therianthropic figure that combines human hind legs with an antelope's abdomen, legs, neck and horns, and a feline predator's head into one creature.

 Besides the slabs, the cave contained several white and red paintings.
 The subject of paintings ranged from simple geometric patterns to bees, which are still a nuisance to the unwary traveler.

 Art was also found near the cave in the form of engravings on the banks of a riverbed and a large limestone boulder located 150 m from the cave.
-The engravings consisted of depictions of animals as well as simple geometric patterns.
+The engravings, which are mostly difficult to see without angled light, consist of depictions of animals as well as simple geometric patterns.

-It is hard to pinpoint dates of the engravings and paintings, but the paintings may belong to period as far back as 10,400 BP and the engravings may come from early settlers in the first millennium AD.
-These dates come from Wendt's stratigraphic record of the site as well as evidence from other sites in the surrounding area.